TuanNguyenSKKU/concrete-slump-test/README.md

-# The datasets for In-situ Concrete Slump Test
+# The dataset for In-situ Concrete Slump Test

 ## 1. Calibrate
   - The left and right images of the A3 size chessboard for the calibration process (for different baseline settings).